jrosen48/utk-homepage/static/rosenberg-cv.Rmd

 ### Other Presentations

 \hangindent=2em
+Rosenberg, J. M.,& Lishinsli, A. (January, 2020). *Measuring what matters in-the-moment: An experience sampling approach to understanding the development of interest in computer science*.
+Presentation at the 14th Annual Tennessee STEM Education Research Conference.
+Cookeville, TN.

+\hangindent=2em
 Rosenberg, J. M., Hodge, L., Aydeniz, M., Schmidt, A. Lishinsli, A., Rich, K., Longnecker, J., Mann.
 M., & Sadovnik, A. (January, 2020). *A survey of teachers and administrators regarding the implementation of new K-8 computing education standards in Tennessee.* Presentation at the 14th Annual Tennessee STEM Education Research Conference.
 Cookeville, TN.

 \hangindent=2em